 No objects may be placed within the piano nor may tape, adhesive markers, whiteout, or other substances be placed on piano dampers or strings without the permission of the Piano Technology Department.

-There are acoustically-treated practice rooms on campus which are available (some only by key check-out through Campus Security) for students taking major lessons at the Conservatory.
+Acoustically-treated practice rooms are available for use only by current, registered students taking major lessons at the Conservatory.
+Some rooms are accessible by J-Card, while others require a key that can be checked out through Campus Security.
 These rooms receive an enormous amount of use, and reasonable steps are taken to protect the longevity and beauty of our valuable instruments.
 Accidental spills, burn marks, and food debris are some of the sources of considerable damage that are observed in our practice rooms.
 Careful cooperative effort of every student enables everyone to achieve maximum benefit from, and to protect the condition of, our facilities.
+Students are encouraged to reserve practice rooms in ArtsVision; full information can be found on The Nest.
 Toward that end, students need to adhere to the following guidelines:

 These policies exist to optimize the availability of our finite number of rooms and to protect our instruments as much as possible.
 Students who violate these policies are subject to fines.
 The fines will be as follows: